-- Documents sent from one healthcare provider to another, i.e. sent provider-to-provider (P2P); - Documents created specifically to be sent to the PCEHR system by clinical information systems, CSP systems, or consumer portals; and - Documents produced by the Department of Human Services Medicare.
+- Documents sent from one healthcare provider to another, i.e. sent providerto-provider (P2P); - Documents created specifically to be sent to the PCEHR system by clinical information systems, contracted service provider (CSP) systems, or consumer portals; and - Documents produced by the Department of Human Services Medicare.